RAW DEAL: Peterborough’s police force ‘not at level playing field’

 “However, the current funding formula puts us at a distinct disadvantage, meaning that we are not starting from a level playing field.”

-The funding formula is set by HMICFRS and is based on a number of factors within force areas - for example, if the county is more metropolitan than rural.
+The funding formula is set by the Home Office and is based on a number of factors within force areas - for example, if the county is more metropolitan than rural.

 Proposed changes to the funding formula will be revisited at the Government’s next Spending Review.